Dragoon-Lab/LaitsV3/README.md

-The [Dragoon website](http://dragoon.asu.edu) includes background information, access to the tutor system and a tutorial to get you started using dragoon.
+The [Dragoon website](http://dragoon.asu.edu) includes background information, access to the tutor system and a tutorial to get you started using Dragoon.

 [Documentation and design documents](documentation/README.md) are available.

 ## Dragoon Install ##

-This document contains instructions for setting up a dragoon server.
+This document contains instructions for setting up a Dragoon server.
 These instructions are for the Javascript version of Dragoon.

 ### Database Setup ###